Skip to main content

 A trade lot represents the quantity and price at which a product is being traded.

 In certain markets, trading the same product with the same economics (except for price and quantity) and the same counterparty may be treated as a separate trade.
 Each trade is represented by a tradable product containing only 1 trade lot.
 In other markets, trading the same product with the same characteristics (except for price and quantity) is represented as part of the same trade.
-In this case, a single tradable product contains multiple trade lots represented as an array of the TradeLot data type.
+In this case, a single tradable product contains mulle trade lots represented as an array of the TradeLot data type.

-When a trade can have multiple trade lots, increases (or upsize) and decreases (or unwind) are treated differently.
+When a trade can have mulle trade lots, increases (or upsize) and decreases (or unwind) are treated differently.
 An increase adds a new TradeLot instance to the tradadable product, whereas a decrease reduces the quantity of one or more of the existing trade lots.

 Note: The term lot is borrowed from the Equity terminology that refers to each trade lot as a tax lot, where the capital gains tax that may arise upon unwind is calculated based on the price at which the lot was entered.